You set options with the SET OPTION statement. It has the following general syntax:

 SET [ EXISTING ] [ TEMPORARY ] OPTION [ userid. | PUBLIC. ]option-name = [ option-value ]

-You can specify a user ID or group name to set the option for that user or group only.
+Specify a user ID or group name to set the option for that user or group only.
 Every user belongs to the PUBLIC group.
-If no user ID or group is specified, the option change is applied to the currently logged in user ID that issued the SET OPTION statement.
+If no user ID or group is specified, the option change is applied to the currently logged on user ID that issued the SET OPTION statement.

 Any option, whether user-defined or not, must have a public setting before a user-specific value can be assigned.
 The database server does not support setting TEMPORARY values for user-defined options.